mekanii/ESU/README.md

 #### 2.3.1.4.
 Output Scope
 ##### a.
 400kHz
 - Pattern 1
-<br>The image illustrates the output scope for the Pure Cut operation at the PWM generator.
+<br>The image illustrates the output scope for the Pattern 1 (Pure Cut operation) at the PWM generator.
 It provides a detailed view of the waveform characteristics and performance metrics associated with the Pure Cut process, highlighting the key features and behavior of the PWM signal during this operation.
 <br>For duty cycle levels ranging from 10 to 100, demonstrates similar PWM frequency, indicating consistent performance across these duty cycle settings.

 > [!NOTE]
-> Pure Cut PWM signal utilize a discrete resolution of 200 levels.
+> 400kHz PWM signal utilize a discrete resolution of 200 levels.
 Therefore, all references to **duty cycle** in this context should be understood as discrete levels rather than percentages.

 <p align="center"><img src="pic/PWM/400kHz/1/10.png" alt="pwm-400-1-10"></p>
 <p align="center"><img src="pic/PWM/400kHz/1/20.png" alt="pwm-400-1-20"></p>